 The Wine Tasting Method (Video)

 The wine tasting method is a simple process that will help you identify specific characteristics of a wine while tasting it.
 This video will teach you how to taste using this professional method.
-Anyone can do it and it’s easy to learn how to do.
+Anyone can do it, and it’s easy to learn how.
 Just grab a glass of wine and follow along with the video below!

 Below are detailed notes on the wine tasting method so you can practice along!

-Your eyes will help you size up a wine before you even sniff it.
+Your eyes will help you size up a glass of wine before you even sniff it.
 Here’s what to do:

 - Hue and Intensity: Identify the wine’s most prominent color as a point of reference.
 See the wine color chart for a complete list of hues.